gandzja/rsschool-cv/cv.md

 ### About me:

 I was always good at computers.
-I like dealing with installation of programs, working on computer.
+I like dealing with installation of programs, working on computer.<br>
 That is way I did to finish the frontend course.
-I have good a knowledge of HTML, CSS and JavaScript.
+I have good a knowledge of HTML, CSS and JavaScript.<br>
-I am responsible, initiative, multitasking, self-organized, reliable, stress resistant, punctual, sensible, eager to learn.
+I am responsible, initiative, multitasking, self-organized, reliable, stress resistant, punctual, sensible, eager to learn.<br>
-I have excellent written and verbal communicating skills.
+I have excellent written and verbal communicating skills.<br>

 I finished  online courses: